Eigenvalues of the non-backtracking operator detached from the bulk: Introduction

+\begin{remark} {The concentration results we have in Section \ref{sec:SBM} work for general inhomogeneous random graphs with outliers of the same order.
+Our modified Bauer-Fike theorem given in Theorem \ref{thm:BFQEP} works for general inhomogeneous random graphs as well, as long as each vertex has almost regular degree $(1+o(1))\alpha$.
+Therefore all the analysis in Section \ref{sec:proof} can be extended to the case we mentioned above for $k$ outliers.} \end{remark}

 The presence of bulk insiders in Theorem \ref{thm:main} and in the preceding statement are illustrated in Figure \ref{figure} for a realization of an \ER graph and a realization of an SBM graph.
-Note that the description of the spectrum of $B$ in the preceding theorem is much more precise than Theorem 1.5. in \cite{wang2017limiting}; this is mainly because that their perturbation parameter $R = c \sqrt{\log n/ p}$ goes to infinity (in their Theorem 1.5. the scaling parameter is different from ours).
-Our method includes a tailored version of the Bauer-Fike theorem suited for perturbations of matrices like \eqref{def:H}, which yields perturbation bounds that are orders of magnitude better than the classical Bauer-Fike theorem, and without which the existence of the two eigenvalues at $1$ and near $\beta/\alpha$ would not follow.
-We think that such variants of the Bauer-Fike theorem could be of independent interest.
+Note that the description of the spectrum of $B$ in the preceding theorem is much more precise than Theorem 1.5 in \cite{wang2017limiting}. {This comes from the fact that their perturbation parameter $R = c \sqrt{\log n/ p}$ goes to infinity (see Theorem 1.5 in \cite{wang2017limiting} for the exact statement, where the scaling parameter is different from ours)}.
+Our method includes a tailored version of the Bauer-Fike theorem suited for perturbations of matrices like \eqref{def:H}, which yields perturbation bounds that are better than the classical Bauer-Fike theorem in terms of the order of magnitude, and without which the existence of the two eigenvalues at $1$ and near $\beta/\alpha$ would not follow.
+We think such variants of the Bauer-Fike theorem could be of independent interest.